- About Non-Small Cell Lung Cancer

 XALKORI® (crizotinib) may cause serious side effects, some of which may include:

-Liver problems — XALKORI may cause life-threatening and/or fatal liver injury.
-Your doctor should do blood tests every month to check your liver while you are taking XALKORI.
+Liver problems — XALKORI may cause life-threatening or fatal liver injury.
+Your doctor should do blood tests to check your liver while you are taking XALKORI.
 Tell your doctor right away if you get any of the following:

 - your skin or the whites of your eyes turn yellow